What is the Intermediate Value Theorem?

 If f is continuous over [a,b], and y0 is a real number between f(a) and f(b), then there is a number, c, in the interval [a,b] such that f(c) = y0.

-In other words, if you have a continuous function and have a particular “y” value, there must be a particular “x” value to match it.
+In other words, if you have a continuous function and have a particular “y” value, there must be an “x” value to match it.
 The theorem is also stated—a little bit more simply—as that a continuous function takes on all values between f(a) and f(b); there are no gaps or missing values.

 With intermediate value theorems, you aren’t looking for a certain solution (a number), you are just proving that a number exists (or doesn’t exist).
 You do this by: